oneconvergence/dkube-examples/insurance/monitoring/monitoring-nb.md

  After the data has been generated for a few data points, it can be viewed within DKube.

- - Navigate to the "Deployments" menu on the left
+ - Navigate to the `Deployments` menu on the left
- - Select the "Monitors" tab on the top
+ - Select the `Monitors` tab on the top
  - Your new Monitor will be at the top of the list
  - The details of how to view and understand the Monitor are described at [DKube Monitor Dashboard](https://dkube.io/monitor/monitor3_x/Monitor_Workflow.html#monitor-dashboard)

 ## Cleanup
  After the experiment is complete, the following cleanup should be performed in order to delete the Datasets and stop the Monitor:

- - Within "modelmonitor.ipynb", set the variable "CLEANUP = True" in the last cell
+ - Within `modelmonitor.ipynb`, set the variable "CLEANUP = True" in the last cell
    - Run the "Cleanup" cell
- - Within "resources.ipynb", set the variable "CLEANUP = True" in the last cell
+ - Within `resources.ipynb`, set the variable "CLEANUP = True" in the last cell
    - Run the "Cleanup" cell